salesforce/warp-drive/tutorials/tutorial-4-create_custom_environments.md

             return obs, rew, done, info
 ```

-Alternatively, if you wish to run the Python environment in a CPU-only hardware (where WarpDrive cannot be installed), we suggest you treat the environment class as a base class and move the code augmentations needed for WarpDrive to a derived class.
-Accordingly, you can run the Python environment without having to install WarpDrive, while the CUDA C mode of the environment can run on a GPU with WarpDrive installed.
-Please refer to [Tag (GridWorld)](https://www.github.com/salesforce/warp-drive/blob/master/example_envs/tag_gridworld/tag_gridworld.py) for a detailed working example.
+Alternatively, if you wish to run the Python environment in a CPU-only hardware (where WarpDrive cannot be installed), we suggest you treat the environment class as a base class (e.g. [Tag (GridWorld)](https://github.com/salesforce/warp-drive/blob/master/example_envs/tag_gridworld/tag_gridworld.py#L23)) and move the code augmentations needed for WarpDrive to a derived class (e.g. [Tag (GridWorld)](https://github.com/salesforce/warp-drive/blob/master/example_envs/tag_gridworld/tag_gridworld.py#L318)) Accordingly, you can run the Python environment without having to install WarpDrive, while the CUDA C mode of the environment will need to run only on a GPU (with WarpDrive installed).

 ```python
 """